tobru/check-mk-checks/README.md

 Some additional checks for [http://mathias-kettner.de/check_mk.html](Check_MK)

-They all feature automatic inventory and documentation
+They all feature automatic inventory, Perf-o-Meter and documentation

 # Included checks